 Marketers and advertisers aim to reach consumers with the right message and at the right time.
-With targeted advertising, advertisers can identify when and where an ad should be positioned to maximize ROI and keep costs down.
+With targeted advertising or ad targeting strategies, advertisers can identify when and where an ad should be positioned to maximize ROI and keep costs down.
 It requires a complete understanding of the target audience, which is the center of your ad campaign strategy.

 @Nirav_vaidya, a leader of Ad Operations at MediaMint, says, “Think about your user, or target audience, before planning the type of ad campaign you choose, or how you will go to the market.
 It is a really simple idea.
 We must listen to what our users want and build all of our strategies around that.”